euhfs/flutter_template/README.md

         * If you chose "y" in the previous step it will ask for **company/dev name** and **password** to be used in the keystore.
 The company/dev name is not that important and can be anything **BUT** the password is really important, make sure not to lose it.

         * Now you are finished, this template will include folder for every platform available.
-For example **iOS, windows** etc. If your project is not for windows for example, you can just delete the folder.
+For example **iOS, Windows** etc. If your project is not for Windows for example, you can just delete the folder.
 You can still enable a platform in your project, but you will have to **manually** change app names and so on.

 3. macOS <br>
     **For macOS it will most likely be the same as linux**